Best Things To Do in Shizuoka: An Overview By Area

 Recommended article:

-The Izu area refers to the east part of Shizuoka which includes the Izu peninsula, sticking out towards the Pacific Ocean.
-There are many tourist attractions such as a popular hot spring resort called Shuzenji, some of Japan’s most beautiful beaches, and scenic spots along the beautiful coast.
-It is also close to another tourist destination called Atami, which fascinates tourists with unique attractions and relaxing hot springs.
-The area is relatively peaceful and offers tourists a calm atmosphere with plenty of nature.
-It is a perfect place to experience traditional Japan and nature altogether!
+The Izu area refers to the eastern part of Shizuoka, including the Izu peninsula, which sticks out towards the Pacific Ocean.
+Many tourist attractions include a popular hot spring resort called Shuzenji, some of Japan’s most beautiful beaches, and scenic spots along the beautiful coast.
+It is also close to another tourist destination called Atami, with its own unique attractions and relaxing hot springs.
+The relatively peaceful area offers tourists a calm atmosphere with plenty of nature.

 Kinomiya Shrine

-Kinomiya shrine is a Shinto shrine located in Atami city.
-The early history of the shrine remains unclear, but it is said that the origin of the shrine dates back to the Nara era, when people dedicated a wooden statue caught in a fishing net.
-Since then, it has been loved by locals as a symbolic shrine in the city.
-Kogashi Matsuri, which is recognized as the biggest festival in the city, is held every July.
+Kinomiya Shrine is a Shinto shrine located in Atami City.
+Its early history remains unclear, but it is said that its origin dates back to the Nara era.
+Since then, locals have loved it as a symbolic shrine in the city.
+It’s also the home to the Kogashi Matsuri, which is recognized as the biggest festival in the city and is held every July.

-There is a huge camphor tree which is believed to be around 2,000 years old.
-It is designated as a National Natural Monument, and if you walk around the tree, it is said you can live one year longer!
-The entire shrine is surrounded by abundant nature, and it offers a spiritual and refreshing experience for visitors!
+There is also a giant camphor tree that is believed to be around 2,000 years old.
+It is designated as a National Natural Monument, and the belief is that if you walk around the tree, you can live one year longer!
+The entire shrine is surrounded by abundant nature, offering visitors a spiritual and refreshing experience.

 ▼Recommended private tour in Atami